 - Major life event

-FLS is taught by consumer finance professionals.
-Many are Certified Financial Planners (CFPs), financial advisors, academics and others who have a high degree of training working with individuals and families.
+Badger$ense Financial Life Skills is taught by experienced consumer finance professionals.
+Many are Certified Financial Planners (CFPs), financial advisors, or academics who have a high degree of training working with individuals and families.